-To create a new routing rule, head to Settings > Team Settings > Conversation Routing, or click here.
+To create a new routing rule, head to Settings > App Settings > Conversation Routing, or click here.

 Click the Create New Rule button in the top right.
-You'll be brought to a page where you can set the parameters of your routing rule.
+You'll be brought to a page where you can set the parameters of your routing rule as seen below.

 Type in a name for your rule, and then click Add a condition to add parameters for your rule.
 The condition set builder should look very similar to how you add Audience settings for bot Playbooks!

 You can add participants to your rules by navigating to the section towards the bottom of the rule you're building called Choose routed teammates